Essential oils to support olfactory rehabilitation after loss of the sense of smell post infection.

 Viruses, though, are not ‘new kids on the block’, nor, in deed, are they really, in spite of being invisible (or rather, too small to see), backstage players.
 Present since the dawn of creation, apparently long before humans arrived on the scene, these infinitesimal particles tirelessly continue to play a vital and indispensable role in our evolution and our on-going ability to adapt, survive and thrive in natures ever-changing environment.

 In spite of being infinitesimally small, viruses apparently are believed to influence global biochemical cycles and drive microbial evolution.
-Many viruses, apparently, are strain-specific predators (or host-hunters or parasites – that is, they are assumed to infiltrate, or hi-jack, selected cells to utilise that cells energy).
+Many viruses are strain-specific predators (or host-hunters or parasites – that is, they are assumed to infiltrate, or hi-jack, selected cells to utilise that cells energy).
 In this way, they apparently kill off microbial pathogens and strains and prevent species dominance in a given environment, especially within oceans, and consequently support microbial balance.
 For example, as a particular microbe strain becomes dominant it’s viral predators will expand in number exponentially and kill the microbes off, leaving a niche for another microbe strain to grow into; proliferation of this microbe strain will be inhibited in turn by another viral type.
 But this is not their only role.

 As viruses move throughout the world, they exchange vital genetic information between hosts and ecosystems, fulfilling commensal and mutualistic roles; indeed, the indispensable relationship virus’s share with and between animals, insects, plants, the environment, and other microbes and viruses, is intricate, complex, and often vital.
 (Rohwer et al 2009)